-- Type of markets:
+Type of markets in which investments are made:

-- x regulated,
+- regulated,

-- 🗴 organised,
+- organised,

-- vover-the-counter.

-- Risks which the manager wishes to address:

-- 🗴 equity,

-- 🗴 interest rate,

-- E currency,

-- credit,

-- other risks

-• Types of transactions and description of all operations that must be limited to the achievement of the investment objective:

-- k hedging,

-- x exposure,

-- arbitrage,

-- d other.
+- ver-the-counter.

-- · Type of instruments used:

-x futures: on stock market indices/business sectors, equities, currencies, and interest rates swaps: on currency, equities, stock market indices, interest rates is forward foreign exchange contracts: forward currency purchase, forward currency sale credit derivatives: Credit Default Swaps d other

-🗷 options: on equities/stock market indices, currency, interest rates

-Strategy for using derivatives to achieve the investment objective:

-- x currency risk hedging or exposure - Ex equities hedging or exposure - 🗵 recreating a synthetic exposure to baskets of equities or indices. - Equity derivatives are used to temporarily manage the overall exposure of the equity portion of the portfolio.

-4. Embedded derivatives

-- · Risks which the manager wishes to address:
+Risks in which the manager intends to trade:

-- x equity,
+equity,

-- interest rate,

-- □ currency,

-- x credit,

-- other risks

-- Types of transactions and description of all operations that must be limited to the achievement of the investment objective:

-- hedging,

-- 🗴 exposure,

-- ☑ arbitrage,

-- other.

-- Type of instruments used:

-- Convertible bonds

-- E Callable and puttable bonds

-- · Strategy for using embedded derivatives to achieve the management objective:

-- Convertible bonds are used to adjust the overall exposure of the portfolio to the equity and bond markets

-- I Callable and puttable bonds are used to adjust the exposure to the credit market.

-The Fund's commitment arising from embedded derivatives must not exceed 100% of the assets.
+× fixed income currency, credit, other risks.
+Des of transactions and description of all operations that must be limited to the achievement of the investment objective: hedging, exposure, arbitrage other.
+De of instruments used: × futures: on equities/stock market indices, options: on equities/stock market indices and currency, swaps: on currency, equities and stock market indices, currency futures: forward purchase of currency, forward sale of currency, other.
+Strategy of using derivatives to achieve the investment objective: × currency risk hedging or exposure hedging or equity exposure, recreating a synthetic exposure to baskets of equities or indices.
+Equity derivatives are used to temporarily manage the overall exposure of the portfolio.
+4. Embedded derivatives Ris ks in which the manager intends to trade: × equity fixed income currency credit other risks Тур pes of transactions and description of all operations that must be limited to the achievement of the investment objective: × hedging exposure arbitrage other Тур pe of instruments used: × Warrants Certificates Convertible bonds Stra ategy for using embedded derivatives to achieve the investment objective: × - general hedging of the portfolio, particular risks, particular securities, etc. constructing synthetic exposure to particular assets or particular risks increase of market exposure and details on the leverage effect maximum permitted and sought another strategy: following redemptions, holding derivatives as opposed to selling them.